mbhall88/mbhall88.github.io/_posts/2019-02-01-benchmark-guppy-algorithms.md

 # Conclusions

-So in conclusion, for *M. tuberculosis* you can make a strong argument for using the flip-flop algorithm over the default.
+So in conclusion, given the results from Ryan Wick on *S. maltophilia* and those presented here on *M. tuberculosis*, you can make a strong argument for using the flip-flop algorithm over the default for GC-rich genomes without much concern regarding accuracy.
 You get more accurate reads with fewer deletions.
 But the big caveat is time.
 Flip-flop is much slower than the default algorithm.
 At least on CPUs, it is probably only feasible to use flip-flop if you have a computing cluster with at least 16 cores you can grab unless you want to smash your laptop for a week or so.
 As I said earlier, I have not been able to run Guppy on GPUs yet, so I am interested to see how much faster flip-flop GPU is compared to the CPU version.

 I hope someone finds this useful.
 And of course, if you have any problems with anything I have done please do get in touch.